The dead branches of a tree; dead branches or trees.

 “This our guy’s work?”
 Delvecchio asked, following close behind, but his tone suggested he knew the answer.

 “MO appears the same, but I cannot be sure until getting a closer inspection of the body, more specifically the throat.”
 Hales motioned for the crime scene photographer.
-A gawky shutterbug with billowing white shoe coverings joined them at once.
+A gangly shutterbug with billowing white shoe coverings joined them at once.
 “Get your prelims before we inspect the body.
 You can finish your evidence-quality shots once we’ve stepped away.”

-The photographer nodded and began snapping away with a fancy digital camera, bending, squatting, and contorting his lithe frame in a bizarre dance around the corpse, positioning himself near enough, but not too close in order to avoid contamination.
+The photographer nodded and began snapping away with a fancy digital camera, bending, squatting, and contorting his lithe frame in a kind of hushed, bizarre dance around the corpse, positioning himself near enough, but not too close in order to avoid contamination.
 When satisfied, he stepped away from the body to reclaim his spot at the perimeter where he began fussing with his equipment and unpacking a tripod.

 “Where to next?” asked Delvecchio, wiping the sweat from his forehead with the back of his meaty hand.
 The gnats were relentless; the heat insufferable.

 Hales glanced at the interstate and sighed.
-Vehicles whipped past at breakneck speed; their occupants oblivious to the horrific discovery a few yards away.
+Motorized vehicles whipped past at breakneck speed; their occupants oblivious to the horrific discovery a few yards away.
 “Based on the UNSUB’s previous pattern and northern trajectory these past few months, and considering the body’s been here a few days, I’d say he’s already arrived at his next destination.”